Saint-Nicolas-de-Macherin: Economy

-In 2013, 4.1% of the active population was unemployed.
-This is low in comparison to the department unemployment rate of 11.2% for the same period.
+In 2020, 4.3% of the active population was unemployed.
+This is low in comparison to the department unemployment rate of 10.4% for the same period.

-57 businesses were operating in the town as of 1 January 2015, including 10 farms.
 The SITPM (Société Industrielle des Tissages Paul Merle) employs 58 people and manufactures fabrics.
 This factory was created in 1853 under the name of Usine de Tissage de Sainte-Marie d'Hautefort.
 The site covers 15,000m² and has more than 130 automated looms.

 The town is part of the geographical area of production and transformation of Bois de Chartreuse, the first AOC of the wood sector in France.